juanignava/NutritecBackend/README.md

 }
 ```

 Observations: All details have to be different than null (except to picture Url).
 Consider that email, username, nutritionistCode and creditCArdNumber are unique values (must not repeat with the values of other nustritionists).
+Dates must have the format "YY-MM-DD" (for example 2020-08-02 for August second 2020).

 ### NU.3